XaVIopensource/XaVIopensource/README.md

 - a tiny ultra-low-power 16-bit processor
 - for analog/mixed-signal applications.

-This will provide:
+This will provide, free for commercial as well as academic and personal use:
 - an open source Verilog RTL code for synthesis to FPGA or ASIC, and
 - an open source toolchain, as well as
-- an open source instruction set which will be available free for commercial as well as academic and personal use.
+- an open source instruction set.

 It's early days.